How many times have we seen those sentiments albeit with different phrasing?

 So why is this self-evident point so routinely ignored?

 Jobs may go unfilled for months while an employer seeks exactly the right experience.
 In consultancy, employers can significantly damage the profitability of projects by employing associates while they try and hire the “ideal” permanent hire.
-Note this is not to suggest skills/experience have no relevance: just that they are only part of the make-up of a great hire and one that is often exaggerated.
+This is not to suggest skills/experience have no relevance!
+Simply that they are only part of the make-up of a great hire and one that is often exaggerated.

 There are a few reasons employers often choose to prioritise skill over character:

-- When deciding on shortlisting it’s easier to see and evaluate skills and experience on a CV than judge character from a CV.
+- When deciding on shortlisting for interview it’s easier to evaluate skills and experience than judge character from a CV.
 The latter can be broadly inferred by an experienced CV reviewer but is ultimately more subjective

 - It’s thought to be a lower risk: organisations can often be very good at assessing skills objectively but personality is by definition often subjective.
 Personality tests can help but are not wholly reliable indicators of future success.
 They can also be time consuming and expensive.
-So an organisation/hirer reverts to “needs this experience” when advertising and hiring.
+So an organisation/hirer reverts to “needs this experience” when advertising and interviewing.

-- There is no easy way to define a set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role or business might need let alone agree on them.
+- It can be difficult to define a set of character/personality/talent traits so it’s difficult for an employer and recruiter to establish what a role or business might need let alone agree on them.
 Thus companies risk hiring “me-too” staff.
 Not always a bad thing but a clear risk of ignoring other talent(s) and anathema for Diversity.

 - It challenges internal dogma.
-If the role has always been filled by someone with ABC experience it can be tough on previous job holders and colleagues if someone dares ask the question “do we actually need this?”.
+If the role has always been filled by someone with ABC experience it can be tough on previous job holders and colleagues if someone dares ask the question “do we actually need this experience?”.
 Even more so if a person is hired who then excels in the role without ABC!

-- Sometimes certain experience IS actually necessary!
-Clearly one wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!
+- Sometimes certain experience IS actually necessary however.
+One wouldn’t want to be treated in hospital by someone with a great attitude or character but no knowledge or skill!

 So why should firms consider hiring character over obvious skills and experience?